Marker-Inc-Korea/AutoRAG/README.md

     chunk_method: Token
     chunk_size: 1024
     chunk_overlap: 24
-    add_file_name: english
+    add_file_name: en
 ```

 You can also use multiple Chunk modules at once.
-In this case, you need to use one corpus to create QA, and then map the rest of the corpus to QA Data.
+In this case, you need to use one corpus to create QA and then map the rest of the corpus to QA Data.
 If the chunk method is different, the retrieval_gt will be different, so we need to remap it to the QA dataset.

 #### Start Chunking